 The financial health of the Scotland County Board of Education is largely dependent upon the economic prospects of the State of North Carolina and of the County of Scotland.
 The State of North Carolina has felt the effects of the nationwide financial crisis since the second half of 2008.
-For the fourth year in a row, there has been a required reversion from our State allotment in excess of \$1 million dollars.
+The State budget was cut nearly \$2 million during the year.

-Scotland County has a population of approximately 36,000 with very little growth experienced over the past ten years.
+Scotland County has a population of approximately 36,100 with very little growth experienced over the past ten years.
 Over the past decade, Scotland County has lost numerous manufacturing jobs.
 Several of the largest employers, including Abbott Labs, Eaton Corporation and WestPoint Stevens - combined amounting to approximately 4,000 jobs - have ceased operations in Scotland County within the last ten years.
-Currently, Scotland County Schools and the Scotland Health Care System are the two largest employers in the county.
+Currently, Scotland County Schools and the Scotland Memorial Hospital are the two largest employers in the county.